 2015-2016

-Other main funding has been from Cancer Research UK, the Wellcome Trust, the EC, the Emma Rouge Melanoma Foundation (Italy) and the MRC.
+Other main sponsors have been Cancer Research UK, the Wellcome Trust, the EC, the Emma Rouge Melanoma Foundation (Italy) and Age UK.

 Main external collaborations in recent years have been with: